 Some fraudsters use high interest rates and low risk as excuses to attract investors who are pursuing stability to invest large amounts of money in time deposits.
 After the investors deposit their principal into the bank account designated by the fraudsters, some fraudsters lose contact with the investors, while others create fake websites or mobile applications to allow investors to log in to the “platform” to monitor their investment portfolios that never existed and continue to increase their bets until the moment the investors ask for cash.
 By then they will be surprised that their accounts are frozen or the platform is no longer accessible.

-According to public information, the issuer of USDT is registered in the British Virgin Islands.
+According to public information, the issuer of USDT is registered in the British Virgin Islands in which the actual operating address remains uncertain.
 Since it is not registered as a financial institution in Hong Kong, it is difficult to ascertain its financial information, operation records and license information.
 As to whether USDT has US$60 billion as guarantee, only the issuer knows best.
 If the issuer closes down one day, will USDT continue to circulate in the market?
 If investors suffer losses, how will they be able to recover?

-Virtual currency involves high risk.
+Virtual assets involve high risk.
 Fully understand the product before investing to avoid being scammed.

 Where does the guarantee come from?